Surf, Culture, and Justice

 Our Founder

-That’s why I created Yemaya Surf so that Black Dominican women and girls learn to surf WHILE reclaiming the ocean as sacred space and climate justice frontline.
+That’s why I created Yemaya Surf so that Dominican women and girls learn to surf WHILE reclaiming the ocean as sacred space and climate justice frontline.

 The Ocean Belongs to Everyone, Help Us Reclaim It.